claracmy/bibliotech-tech-test/README.md

 P.S. https://elements.polymer-project.org/elements/iron-form and https://elements.polymer-project.org/elements/paper-input may be very useful here.

 (Recommended) Write tests for the above Polymer code using web component tester (https://github.com/Polymer/web-component-tester)

+## Notes

+### First problem

+1. Run npm install
+2. epub files can be parsed with the following command:
+**node index.js (Absolute path to epub file)**
+3. Meta data about the epub file should be exported to relevant folder (/assets) under index.json
+4. Tests can be run with the following command:
+**npm test**

+### Second problem

+The form is located in my-view1.
+I have replaced the lorem ipsum with an iron-form and three paper-inputs.
+Email and password validations are run when the form is submitted.
+I was unable to implement the password confirmation validation and the deactivation of the submit button if fields are invalidated.
+The Shadow DOM seem to be preventing me from selecting elements such as input fields for functions to be run.
+Proposed approach would be a custom validator.